BULL RUN, VA

 though Jackson's left had been turned.
 Gregg's brigade of

-Hill's division held on with the bayonet until the brigades of
+Hill's division held on with the bayonet until the brigades

 Lawton and Early could come to his relief, and these